microsoft/NubesGen/docs/gitops-quick-start.md

 ### Manual Installation (without a shell script)

 <details>
-<summary>This setup only replaces step 2 of the automatic installation, described above</summary>
+<summary>This setup only replaces step 2 of the automatic installation, described above (click to expand)</summary>

 Instead of running a shell script, you will manually create one Azure Storage account, and two GitHub secrets.